Payment and Deadlines

 A. Tuition and Fees

-Refer to current semester credit class schedule or to caspercollege.edu/1stop for refund information.
-To receive a refund or adjustment, the drop or withdrawal from the course(s) must occur by the deadlines listed.
-For courses that meet for less than a full semester, the number of days in each refund period for the standard full semester refund policy is proportionately applied to the length of the course to determine the length of time for a 100, 75, and 50 percent refund.
-Check with AFM for the refund percentage that will apply.
+Refer to current semester credit class schedule or to www.caspercollege.edu/1stop for refund information.
+To receive a refund or adjustment, the drop or withdrawal from the course(s) must occur by the deadlines listed in the current semester class schedule or at www.caspercollege.edu/1stop.
+For courses that meet for less than a full semester, the number of days in each refund period of the standard full semester refund policy is proportionately applied to the length of a less than full semester course to determine the length of time for a 100, 75, and 50 percent refund periods.
+Check with AFM for the refund percentage that will apply on the day the course is dropped.
 See “Complete Withdrawals ” for required procedures and definitions of official withdrawal date.

-AFM will calculate refunds following the end of the refund period and mail refund checks to the student.
+Refunds will be calculated following the end of the refund period and AFM will mail refund checks to the student.
 Credit will be issued to the credit card account for payments made by credit card.

-Students should submit a petition to the vice president for student services for an exception to the refund policy.
-Petition forms are available in the Walter H. Nolte Gateway Center, third floor, or call 307-268-2323 or visit caspercollege.edu/1stop/forms.
+Students should submit a petition to the vice president for Student Services for an exception to the refund policy.
+Petition forms are available in the Gateway Building, third floor, or call 307-268-2323 or visit www.caspercollege.edu/1stop/forms.

 B. Room Refund

-Unless a student withdraws entirely from Casper College, room charges are not refunded after 5 p.m. on August 10, 2015 for students who applied for housing for fall and spring semester and after 5 p.m. on January 4, 2016 for students who applied for housing for the spring only.
-Students who withdraw entirely will be refunded 75 percent during the first two weeks of the semester; 50 percent for the third week; and 25 percent for the fourth week.
+Room charges are not refunded after August 24, 2014 for fall semester and after January 19, 2015 for spring semester unless a student withdraws entirely from Casper College.
+Students who withdraw entirely will be refunded 75 percent during the first two weeks of the semester; 50 percent for the third week; and 25 percent the fourth week.
 No refunds will be made after the 25 percent deadline.
 Students who move off campus and continue enrollment at Casper College are accountable for the entire room charge and will forfeit their $200 deposit.

 C. Board Contracts